Boulder Civic Area Project

 The Civic Area is a beautiful, central backdrop for community events.
 City and community events draw people to the area, create positive experiences and foster support for future improvements.

 More than half of the 27-acre Civic Area site is Civic and Central parks, with Boulder Creek flowing through the middle.
 A green spine that unifies spaces and provides natural beauty, ecological richness, shade, recreation, art and places to gather.

-In 2015, activation of the Boulder Civic Area will be the top implementation priority.
+In 2015, activation of the Boulder Civic Area was a top implementation priority.
 Civic Area activation means providing, supporting and delivering a public space that is inviting to all users via events, short-term site improvements and safety enhancements.